Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

 pinned = true
 +++

 Sit down comfortably.
 Take a cushion if you wish.
-This is, <em>clear its throat</em>, the story of a —small, but fun— performance quest.
+This is, <i>clear its throat</i>, the story of a funny performance quest.
 The [Matrix Rust SDK] is a set of crates aiming at providing all the necessary tooling to develop robust and safe [Matrix] clients.
 Of course, it involves databases to persist some data.
 The Matrix Rust SDK supports multiple databases: in-memory, [SQLite], and [IndexedDB].
 This story is about the SQLite database.

 The structure we want to persist is a novel type we have designed specifically for the Matrix Rust SDK: a [`LinkedChunk`].
 It's the underlying structure that